 Although its spot on the list suffers from the higher print run and sticker autograph, the Hot Prospects rookie for Durant is still a solid-looking card.
 The flip side to this, of course, is that these RAP cards are more readily available and prices are more reasonable.
 Red (#/25) and Blue (#/10) parallels bring the rarity way down.

 There is a lot happening on this 2007-08 SPx card.
 Heavy foil and dark images combine to form a Kevin Durant rookie card that you either love or hate.
 A small X-shaped jersey piece adds a little extra but the sticker autograph is a disappointing addition.
-It also appears that he signed the sticker using a regular Sharpie, which just does not look as good on such a small canvas.
+Like the Hot Prospects card above, it appears that he signed the sticker using a regular Sharpie, which just does not look as good on such a small canvas.
 Tougher to find are the Radiance (#/25) and Spectrum (#/10) parallels.

-Somewhat offbeat among Kevin Durant rookies, the '07-08 SP Rookie Threads card incorporates plastic stock which can present fading issues for the autograph.
-While signed directly on the card, the signature is noticeably set above the die-cut jersey piece.
+Somewhat offbeat among Kevin Durant rookies, the 2007-08 SP Rookie Threads card incorporates plastic stock which can present fading issues for the autograph.
+While signed directly on the card, the Signature Threads autograph is noticeably set above the die-cut jersey piece.
 More rarity is found in the Gold (#/50) and Silver (1/1) parallels.

 UD Premier is hardly a giant in the hobby but the Upper Deck line still put out some nice cards during its NBA run.
 It checks most boxes with the hard-signed offering limited to only 199 copies.
 The large, die-cut jersey does dominate focus and the tiny image of Durant tucked in the corner feels like an afterthought.
 His base is joined by Copper (#/99), Green (#/49), Blue (#/25), Red (#/15) and Gold (1/1) parallels.

 UD Black also has a very similar layout further down the list, but the scheme skews darker.